Will This Bracelet Feel Heavy? How to Shop for Jewelry with Confidence Online

 What to Look For When Shopping Handmade Jewelry

-When shopping for handmade jewelry online, there are a few important things to keep in mind to help ensure you’re happy with your purchase — especially since many handmade jewelry shops (including mine) offer final sale pieces.
+When shopping for handmade jewelry online, there are a few important things to keep in mind to help ensure you’re happy with your purchase — especially since many handmade jewelry shops (including mine) offer final-sale pieces.

-Always read the product description carefully.
-Pay attention to bead sizes, the overall size of the jewelry, chain thickness, and wire gauge.
 Having a sizing guide nearby can help interpret this information more accurately.

-It’s also helpful to look for photos that include size references most people recognize, such as a coin or ruler.
-These visuals can make bead size and scale much easier to understand.
+It’s also helpful to look for photos that include size references most people recognize, such as:

-Consider how you like to wear your jewelry.
-Do you prefer bracelets snug or slightly loose?
 If you like a looser fit, it’s usually best to add at least half an inch to your wrist measurement to account for beads.
 If you like a very relaxed fit, you may want to add even more.
 To find your correct bracelet size, click here.

-The same applies to necklaces.
 Think about where you like a pendant to sit on your chest and whether you prefer shorter or longer chains.
 Keep in mind that heavier pendants tend to hang lower, especially on thinner chains.

-If you’re unsure, don’t hesitate to ask questions or explore custom options.
-Many handmade jewelry sellers can modify a piece slightly, such as adjusting bead size or chain length.
+Many handmade jewelry sellers can slightly modify a piece, such as adjusting bead size or chain length.
 Some sellers — including myself — also offer custom orders so you can get a piece that fits your preferences exactly.

 Tools That Can Help You Choose with Confidence